-Complete all certificate requirements as outlined in the Career Programs section of the college catalog (blue pages).

-- Complete a minimum of 25 percent of the required semester credits through courses offered by Southwestern Illinois College.
-Consent of the program coordinator/department head, dean and chief academic officer is necessary for any variance from this requirement. - Achieve a minimum of a 2.0 cumulative grade point average in courses required for the certificate.
-Certificates will be mailed to the student's permanent address of record approximately four weeks after the end of the term.
+- Complete all certificate requirements as outlined in the Career Programs section of the college catalog(blue pages). - Complete a minimum of 25 percent of the required semester credits through courses offered by Southwestern Illinois College.
+Consent of the program coordinator/department head, dean and chiefacademic officer is necessary for any variance from this requirement. - Achieve a minimum of a 2.0 cumulative grade point average in courses required for the certificate. - Certificates will be mailed to the student's permanent address of record approximately four weeks after the end of the term.

-College Transcripts
+College Transcripts:

 You may request an official transcript through the National Student Clearinghouse transcript ordering system or through the Enrollment Services office.
-Information and links regarding specific transcript ordering steps can be found at switches.
-Official transcript orders will have a \$6 charge for each copy requested.
+Information and links regarding specific transcript ordering steps can be found at swic.edu/transcripts.
+Official transcript orders will have a \$6.40 charge for each copy requested.
 You may view and print unofficial transcripts from eSTORM services.
+Processing takes about 3-5 business days.
 SWIC reserves the right to withhold transcripts from students who are in debt to the institution.

-Transfer Credit
+Transfer Credit: